For more than 100 years, Vineland Research and Innovation Centre has played a key role in Canada’s innovation infrastructure.

 Vineland is an independent, not-for-profit organization supported financially by the province of Ontario and the government of Canada and other investments from Canadian and international companies and associations.

-Vineland has five major research programs: Automation, Biological Crop Protection, Consumer, Sensory & Market Insights, Plant Responses and the Environment and Plant Variety Development.
+Vineland has five major research programs: Biological Crop Protection, Consumer, Sensory & Market Insights, Horticultural Technology Solutions, Plant Responses and the Environment and Plant Variety Development.
 Approximately 100 employees, graduate and co-op students from partner colleges and universities work at Vineland.

 What is Vineland’s business model?